LivePersonInc/ConversationBuilder-Samples/bot-samples/QR-SMS-Sheets-template/README.md

 # QR Codes, SMS, & Proactive Messaging
 In this guide, we'll cover an end-to-end workflow using a chatbot on SMS for marketing purposes.
 The workflow involves:
 1. A consumer scanning a QR code to begin an SMS conversation with the brand's bot
-2. A bot integration adding the user's phone number to a Google Sheet
+2. A bot integration adding the user's phone number to the [Context Service](https://developers.liveperson.com/conversation-orchestrator-conversation-context-service-overview.html)
-3. The brand using proactive messaging at a later date to re-engage their consumers through SMS
+3. The brand running a script to create a Proactive Messaging campaign, sending SMS messages to all the collected numbers

 As an example, we'll build this out for a venue which wants to attract repeat customers for an underground music night.
 ## Prerequisites